Elections in the United Kingdom

 No hay anuncios

-The Reform Party, which now has eight MPs in the House of Commons, has topped polls in England since May 2025, when it gained almost 700 new councillors.
-Polls suggest that the vast majority of Labour's losses (1,791 councillors) will swell Farage's personalist party, which could gain around 1,750.
+Reform, which now has eight MPs in the House of Commons, has topped the polls in England since May 2025, when it gained almost 700 new councillors.
+Polls suggest that the vast majority of Labour's losses (1,791 councillors) will swell Farage's personalised party, which could gain around 1,750.

-But this is not the only danger facing Starmer and his party in the various English town halls.
-Labour is also being attacked from the left by the Green Party, which has had a new leader since last September, Zack Polanski.
+But this is not the only danger facing Starmer and his party in the various English municipal councils.
+Labour is also besieged from the left by the Green Party, which has had a new leader since last September, Zack Polanski.
 It is in the 32 districts of London where the Greens could deepen the wound that Reform can inflict on Labour in the more rural areas.

 Wales, the end of hegemony?

 For months, winds of change have been blowing in Cardiff.
-In mid-October last year, Labour lost one of its most solid strongholds in Wales for the first time in over a century in a by-election to the Senedd (the Welsh Parliament).
-The defeat, largely brought about by the enthusiasm and desire for change among the younger population, was sealed at the hands of the independentist Plaid Cymru, and it was a real wake-up call for Downing Street.
-The Labour First Minister, Eluned Morgan, attributed the failure to the burden that is Starmer's management of the central government, according to sources very close to Morgan herself, confirmed by ARA.
+In mid-October last year, Labour lost one of its most solid strongholds in Wales in a by-election for the Senedd (the Welsh Parliament) for the first time in over a century.
+The defeat, largely driven by the enthusiasm and desire for change among the younger population, was secured by the independentist Plaid Cymru, and served as a real wake-up call for Downing Street.
+Labour's First Minister, Eluned Morgan, attributed the failure to the burden of Starmer's management of the central government, according to sources very close to Morgan herself, confirmed by ARA.

 Cargando